 Let your heckler become a teachable moment for your audience.
 Point out that this is how an audience member shouldn’t behave.
 Assure them that language holds power when used correctly, but falls flat when unwarranted and intrusive.

 Move on to a productive audience member who wants to engage constructively.
 Your heckler detracts from your other audience members’ experiences.
-Don’t let your emotions cloud your judgement and cause you to neglect the people who are there to learn from you.
+Don’t let your emotions cloud your judgment and cause you to neglect the people who are there to learn from you.

 Other resources suggest embarrassing the heckler by inviting them up to the stage or leaving it up to the audience to decide if they want to hear the person out.
 Both of these approaches leave much up to chance.
 Diffusing the situation and moving on is less risky.